yichunzhao/authentication-usingDabase/README.md

 ## SecurityContext

-Using helper class `SecurityContextHelper` to access `SecurityContext`.
+Using the helper class `SecurityContextHelper` to access `SecurityContext`.

-`SecurityContext` is stored in a threadlocal, so methods that carried out in the same thread may access `SecurityContext` via its helper class.
-We may access principal, credential and aunthentication via the `SecurityContext`.
+`SecurityContext` is stored in a `Threadlocal`, so that methods that carried out in the same thread may access `SecurityContext` via the helper class.
+We may access the principal, the credential and authorities via the `SecurityContext`.

-Once a user successfully sign in, `SecurityContext` is ready to access in the **ThreadLocal**. `Principal` and `Authentication` can be injected in the request handler method as an argument.
-Thus, signed in user can be easily accessed within the method body.
+Once a user successfully sign in, `SecurityContext` is ready in the **ThreadLocal**. `Principal` and `Authentication` can be injected in the request handler method as an argument.

 ## Scecurity Exceptions

 Two types of exceptions, i.e. **AccessDeniedException** and **AuthenticationException**.
-It is a top level exception wrapper, for instance, **UserNameNotFoundException** will be wrapped in the **AuthenticationException**.
+It is a top level wrapper, for instance, **UserNameNotFoundException** will be wrapped in the **AuthenticationException**.
 When an exception is thrown, Spring security will understand it as a login failure, landing on the loginFailure url.

 SecurityFilterChain contains an `ExceptionTranslationFilter`, which translates the Security exceptions into http responses.